vladimir-v-diaz/demo/README.md

 rm -rf "client/targets/" "client/metadata/current/timestamp.json"
 ```

-Now we can perform an update that should detect the invalid target file...
+The client now performs an update and should detect the invalid target file...
 ```Bash
 $ python basic_client.py --repo http://localhost:8001
 Error: No working mirror was found: localhost:8001: BadHashError()
 ```

-The log file (tuf.log) saved in the current working directory contains more
+The log file (tuf.log) saved to the current working directory contains more
-detailed messages.
+information on the update procedure and the cause of the BadHashError.
 ```Bash
 ...